 Lung Disease in sJIA & Biologic Cessation

 The lack of complete understanding about the etiology of sJIA-related lung disease is part of what makes management decisions challenging.
-We must question whether IL-1/IL-6 cessation is appropriate in sJIA patients who develop lung disease.

-Before the advent of IL-1 and IL-6 inhibitors, lung disease related to sJIA was generally described as sequela, such as pleuritis or pleural effusion, although the literature reflected a few isolated case reports of other types of lung disease.
+Before the advent of IL-1 and IL-6 inhibitors, lung disease related to sJIA was generally described as such findings as pleuritis or pleural effusion, although the literature reflected a few isolated case reports of other types of lung disease.
 However, in the years after the introduction of IL-1 and IL-6 inhibitors, studies have indicated increasing numbers of patients with sJIA-related lung disease, with lung diagnoses rarely reported previously, including pulmonary arterial hypertension, interstitial lung disease and pulmonary alveolar proteinosis.
 Although still considered rare, when it occurs the disease is often fatal.2,3

 Dr. Cron emphasized the risk factors that researchers have uncovered for sJIA-related lung disease, urging some type of lung screening for these high-risk patients.
 These factors include severe sJIA presentation, young age of onset, trisomy 21 and certain allelic variants of the HLA-DRB1 gene.2-4